2021 Brazilian protests: November

-On the 1st of November, protests supporting the president happened in Anguillara, about 20 people participated in the protest, that, as an accident, mixed with anti-government protestors, pro and anti-government protestors then verbally clashed, on one occasion, during an interview with a pro-government protestor, an elderly man approached the woman and said "go back to Brazil if you love the president so much".
+On 1 November, protests supporting the president happened in Anguillara, about 20 people participated in the protest, that, as an accident, mixed with anti-government protesters, pro and anti-government protesters then verbally clashed, on one occasion, during an interview with a pro-government protester, an elderly man approached the woman and said "go back to Brazil if you love the president so much".
 Supporters of the president began arriving en masse around 11:00 a.m.
 Singing the national anthem and dressed in shirts of the Brazil national team, they spread throughout the city.
 They gathered in front of the town hall and then moved to Villa Arca del Santo, where the president received the title of Honorary Citizen.
 Bolsonaro arrived at the scene around 12:20 p.m.
 After clashes between protesters and journalists, the president quickly left the scene to greet supporters, who shouted "myth."
 Amid the confusion, a woman was heard shouting "genocidal."

 December

-During an audience about the COVID-19 passport on the 14th, people began protesting against its compulsory use, Deputy Talita, Singer Netinho, medic Raissa Soares and Capitan Alden were also present in the act, they also criticized the government of Governor Rui Costa (PT) calling him a "dictator" after he made it obligatory for public officials to take the vaccine.
+During an audience about the COVID-19 passport on the 14th, people began protesting against its compulsory use, Deputy Talita, Singer Netinho, medic Raissa Soares and Capitão Alden were also present in the act, they also criticized the government of Governor Rui Costa (PT) calling him a "dictator" after he made it obligatory for public officials to take the vaccine.

 Outcomes

 Parliamentary Committee of Enquiry at the Senate

-On February 3, Senator Randolfe Rodrigues said he got the needed signatures to start a Parliamentary Committee of Enquiry at the Federal Senate (‘Comissão Parlamentar de Inquérito, abbreviated as ‘CPI’, in Portuguese - The needed signatures are 27, accordingly to the Constitution's Article 58, § 3rd) to investigate Bolsonaro's handling of the pandemic.
-Besides that, nothing happened until Supreme Federal Court's minister Luís Roberto Barroso, on April 8, forced the Senate to create Randolfe's CPI, created on April 13.
-In parallel, Ceará's Senator Eduardo Girão, on March 2, started to collect signatures to create a Commission to investigate corruption scandals involving states and municipalities, which caught the media's attention after many Federal Police's operations, known as “Covidão” (Big Covid, in Portuguese).
+On 3 February, Senator Randolfe Rodrigues said he got the needed signatures to start a Parliamentary Committee of Enquiry at the Federal Senate ('Comissão Parlamentar de Inquérito, abbreviated as 'CPI', in Portuguese - The needed signatures are 27, accordingly to the Constitution's Article 58, § 3rd) to investigate Bolsonaro's handling of the pandemic.
+Besides that, nothing happened until Supreme Federal Court's minister Luís Roberto Barroso, on 8 April, forced the Senate to create Randolfe's CPI, created on 13 April.
+In parallel, Ceará's Senator Eduardo Girão, on 2 March, started to collect signatures to create a Commission to investigate corruption scandals involving states and municipalities, which caught the media's attention after many Federal Police's operations, known as "Covidão" (Big Covid, in Portuguese).
 It is estimated that R$260 million (US$50.8 million as of 12 June 2021) were diverted.
-Girão got the needed signatures on April 12, when his commission proposal had 33 signatures.
+Girão got the needed signatures on 12 April, when his commission proposal had 33 signatures.